nhsconnect/nrl-responder-stub/src/README.md

     <pre><code><span id="urlOrigin">http://localhost:&lt;portNumber&gt;</span>/https%3A%2F%2Fprovider1.example.com%2Fapi%2Fpatients%2F1%2Frecords%2Fsample.json</code></pre>

-Logs are output or persisted as specified in the `logOutput` property of `config.json`.
+Logs are output or persisted as specified in the `logOutputs` property of `config.json`.

-When collecting and providing evidence, set `logOutput.logsDir` to `true`, run the test cases as specified, and send the JSON output as evidence.
+When collecting and providing evidence, set `logOutputs.logsDir` to `true`, run the test cases as specified, and send the JSON output as evidence.

 <!-- TODO -->
 <!-- JSON logs can be viewed in human-readable format by running `npm run pretty-html <fileName>`. -->